anon5r/KsGameLauncher/README.md

 ## Found issues on this tool

-Please report the issue from [Github Issues] (https://github.com/anon5r/KsGameLauncher/issues).
+Please report the issue from [Github Issues](https://github.com/anon5r/KsGameLauncher/issues).

 This tool is UNOFFICIAL for Konami Amusement.
 Please DO NOT contact to Konami Amusement.